department-of-veterans-affairs/vets-website/_education/4-training-testing-national-testing-program.md

 #### How it works:
 - Proof of payment may be required.
 - [Learn how your GI Bill® benefit package will be charged](https://gibill.custhelp.com/app/answers/detail/a_id/29) for testing expenses.
-- VA reimburses you for some but not necessarily all required test fees.
+- VA can only reimburse you for mandatory test fees.

 **Exception:** VA does not reimburse you for the following fees:
 - Fees associated with pre-tests (such as Kaplan tests)